3. Course Design in Modern Higher Education: A New Approach

 A design task is only a design problem if it cannot be solved by applying standard approaches.

-Also, you do not start a challenging and intensive design process if you can deduct a solution from your problem description.
+You should not initiate a challenging and intensive design process if you can deduce a solution from your problem description.

 A design task should give enough freedom to formulate relevant solutions.
 The design task should not be too broad.
 The problem description should not be too small because this might limit your thinking about possible solutions.
 This means you can miss the best solution.